exercism/clojure/exercises/practice/grade-school/.docs/instructions.md

 - Get a sorted list of all students in all grades.
 Grades should sort as 1, 2, 3, etc., and students within a grade should be sorted alphabetically by name.
-  - "Who all is enrolled in school right now?"
+  - "Who is enrolled in school right now?"
   - "Let me think.
 We have
   Anna, Barb, and Charlie in grade 1,
   Alex, Peter, and Zoe in grade 2